PanacheSoftware/PanacheLegalDocs/gettingstarted/0_docker.rst

 Install Docker
 ^^^^^^^^^^^^^^

-For Windows you will need to install the `Docker Desktop <https://www.docker.com/products/docker-desktop>`_ application.
+For Windows you will need to install the `Docker Desktop <Docker Desktop_>`_ application.
 Under Windows Docker requires that Hyper-V is installed (Available in Windows 10 Pro).

 You can enable Hyper-V via Windows 'Apps and Features'.